-Through this course the students will improve their general academic and lawyering skills in legal writing and oral advocacy.
-While acknowledging the growing complexity and differences among various fields of international law, the course will address some of the main issues arising in the context of practicing international law before different international courts as the International Court of Justice (ICJ) and the International Criminal Court (ICC).
+Through this course, the students will develop their lawyering skills on legal writing and oral advocacy in international law.
+Taking this course presupposes prior knowledge of international law and its practice.
+While acknowledging the growing complexity and differences among various fields of international law, the course will address some of the main issues arising in the context of practicing international law before two permanent international courts, namely the International Court of Justice (ICJ) and the International Criminal Court (ICC).
 The course shall also help the students improve their academic legal writing skills.

 The main issues covered during the seminars include an introduction to legal research methods in international law, the structure of legal argumentation, the interpretation of different international legal sources, good legal writing, and oral advocacy skills.
 Students will learn how to find and use various sources of international law, approach international legal questions from an academic or lawyering perspective, and construct sound legal arguments.
 Necessary attention will be paid also to ensuring proper referencing and avoiding plagiarism.

-Writing skills are developed through a couple of exercises, culminating in the writing of a final written submission based on a fictitious case.
-Oral advocacy skills are developed through lectures and short videos, and focus on three situations, namely presentations, mooting, and negotiations.
+Writing skills are developed through a couple of non-graded short written exercises, culminating in the writing of a final written submission based on a fictitious case.
+Oral advocacy skills are developed through lectures and short videos, and focus on presentations and mooting.
 The improvement of oral advocacy skills shall serve the students in different professional situations, as well as help them prepare for a mock trial presentation before a bench of selected judges.

 Every student will be assigned a role as either applicant or respondent.
 The written submission and oral presentation will be assessed by international law experts.
 The final assessment for this course is based on both a written submission and a mock trial presentation, based on a fictitious case.
 The written submission will be of a maximum of 4,000 words, footnotes included.

-It is also open for students enrolled in the 5-years Master of Law (master i rettsvitenskap) at the University of Oslo.
+The course is open for students enrolled in the 5-years Master of Law (master i rettsvitenskap) at the University of Oslo.
 Students enrolled in the LL.M. programme in Public International Law will be given priority to this course.

 Formal prerequisite knowledge